thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 To start customizing the Dashboard for a better user experience, the first thing you need to do is to enter the Edit mode by clicking the "Pencil" icon at the bottom right of the page (Enter edit mode).

-{% include images-gallery.html imageCollection="dashboards-edit-enter" preview="false" %}
+{% include images-gallery.html imageCollection="dashboards-edit-enter" %}

 When the edit mode is entered, you should click the "Gear" icon at the top of the window, so the Dashboard Settings will be opened.

-{% include images-gallery.html imageCollection="dashboards-settings-enter" preview="false" %}
+{% include images-gallery.html imageCollection="dashboards-settings-enter" %}

 ### State controller